 - Supporting competition and innovation

 - Alignment with provincial policy goals

 Based on the significant net benefits to Ontario found in the Brattle study, the authors recommend that the IESO and stakeholders proceed into the design stage of Market Renewal.
 To maximize the benefits and mitigate the risks of Market Renewal, they also recommend that available design choices are carefully examined, taking advantage of recent experiences in other markets, to implement the design elements that are most beneficial in addressing Ontario’s unique fundamentals and policy environment.

 The study, “The Future of Ontario’s Electricity Market: A Benefits Case Assessment of the Market Renewal Project,” is authored by Brattle Principals Johannes Pfeifenberger, Kathleen Spees, and Judy Chang, Senior Associate Mariko Geronimo Aydin, Associate Walter Graf, and Research Analysts Peter Cahill, James Mashal, and John Imon Pedtke.
 The Brattle team was supported by Vikki Harper, Ken Donald, and William Schwant of Utilicast.
-The report can be downloaded using the link below.
+The report can be downloaded below.